9 Tips to Boost a Slow Metabolism

 5. Add spice to your meals with cinnamon

 Oddly enough, this spice enables you to absorb sugars much faster.
-Research has shown that absorption can be up to 20 times faster than normal.
+Research has shown that it’s good for people with metabolic syndrome and type 2 diabetes.

 There are plenty of dishes that you can add cinnamon to, but we recommend using it as a natural sweetener in coffee or tea.
 You’ll eliminate the use of harmful products without sacrificing great flavor.